How to Apply

 Applications will be evaluated after the Admissions Office has received the following information:

-- Completed “Application for Admission” with essay (if applicable) and a non-refundable $20 application fee.
+- Completed “Application for Admission” with essay (if applicable) and a non-refundable $20 application fee (waived if applying online).

 - Official high school and/or adult education transcript(s) for all years attended sent directly from the high school/adult education provider.

-- GED test results (if applicable) sent directly from the Department of Education in the state issuing the GED.
+- GED/HiSET test results (if applicable) sent directly from the Department of Education in the state issuing the exam.

 - Transcript(s) of all previous college work sent directly from each institution attended.
-Failure to furnish all information on past education may constitute adequate reason for disqualification of acceptance or subsequent dismissal.
+Regardless of whether transfer credit is being sought, applicants must disclose all prior colleges attended.
+Failure to furnish all information on past education may constitute adequate reason for disqualification of your acceptance or subsequent dismissal from the College as well as possible retraction or denial of financial aid funds.

 - Scholastic Aptitude Test (SAT) scores sent directly from the College Board or the high school for applicants who will graduate or have graduated from high school within the previous three years.